rikardsaqe/Customer-Churn-Predictor/README.md

 # Getting Started

-- Download built_ann.py and Churn_Modelling.csv in the same folder
+- Download built_ann.py and Churn_Modelling.csv into the same folder
 - Run built_ann.py

 # Built With